 Any information provided in Parts A and B of the proposal should be fully consistent.
-Always mention full dates (using format: dd/mm/yyyy).
+Always mention full consecutive dates (using format: dd/mm/yyyy).
 The CV should include the standard academic and research record.
-Any research career gaps and/or unconventional paths should be clearly explained.
+Any research career gaps and/or unconventional paths should be clearly explained and the dates must match the ones provided in Part A (if applicable).